 These questions are very hard for her.
-She is working on answering WH questions with a visual right now and these questions are a bit open ended.
-She doesn’t have the tools to answer them yet.
+She is working on answering WH questions with a visual right now.
 So, she might not answer her dad at all because she can’t or might just avoid the situation all together.

 INSTEAD, the dad should practice

-How much practice will depend greatly on the child and their level of independence.
+How much practice will depend on the child and his level of independence.

 Below are 3 different examples:

-If you are looking for more speech therapy home practice ideas, our one-time fee members program, can help!
+If you are looking for more speech therapy home practice ideas, check out the members program.
+It can help!
 There are lots of functional ideas with lots of tips along the way!